GabrielCirciu/SimulationOfLife/README.md

 1. Build the plugin
 2. Place the JAR in a test server's plugins folder
-3. Test block placement and destruction
+3. Test your action
-4. Verify hunger reduction and cooldowns work correctly
+4. Verify that features work or not

 ## Contributing